llollox/FinalProjectIntrosde2013/CaloriesCalculatorService/README.md

 	- @PARAMS
 		* <b>height</b> is the height of the person, you can pass both in meters or centimeters.

-	- @RETURN is a double that indicates ideal weight.
+	- @RETURN a double that indicates ideal weight.

 	The ideal weight is 52 kg + 1.9kg for each inch of height over 152.4cm (1 inch = 2.54cm).